The Nest Wifi Pro -- first announced on October 4, 2022, as Google's latest Wi-Fi hardware in its once-called Google Wifi lineup -- has a cheeky name.

-Most annoyingly and quite strange, my Wi-Fi 6E clients often connected to Nest Wifi Pro — as a single router or a 2-pack mesh — using the dated Wi-Fi 4 standard or the 2.4GHz band, as shown in the screenshots.
+But even when I had gone out of my way to make sure the 6GHz band was in effect, most annoyingly and quite strange, my Wi-Fi 6E and Wi-Fi 6 clients often connected to Nest Wifi Pro -- working as a single router or a 2-pack mesh -- via the dated Wi-Fi 4 standard or the 2.4GHz band, as shown in the screenshots.

 Since the only way to find out to which band a client connects is via its Wi-Fi property page, there's generally no clear sign that the Nest Wifi Pro has a 6GHz band from the user's point of view.
 You can't know for sure you'll get a 6GHz connection at any given time.

-Things will likely improve via firmware updates.
-But for now, it’s madness how the Nest Wifi Pro works.
+Things will hopefully improve via firmware updates.
+But for now, it's madness how the Nest Wifi Pro works.
 The hardware seems to be a lie at worst and poorly thought-out at best.

 Limited network settings, no AP mode as a mesh system, incompatible with previous Google Wifi hardware